dgraph-io/dgraph-js/README.md

 Alice
 ```

-You can also use `txn.doQuery` function to run the query.
+You can also use `txn.doRequest` function to run the query.
 ```js
 const req = new dgraph.Request();
 const vars = req.getVarsMap();